samyakahuja/class/s1/mcs103/assignments/random_bee_walk/readme.md

 let distance = dist(bee.getX(), bee.getY(), w / 2, h / 2) / dist2Hex
 ```
 Here _dist2Hex_ is the unit of measurement that I used which is equal to
-the distance between the center of a hexagon to the point at which the
+the distance between the center of a hexagon and the point at which the
 edge of the hexagon is bisected by the line joining the centers of 2
 neighbouring hexagons.

+The distance calculated originally was in terms of pixels and hence to
+normalize it I divided it by the unit of measurement _dist2Hex_

+### 3. Method of Computation

+I took an iteration to be defined as a block that executes, during which
+it goes from the starting state to the finishing state in a defined
+number of steps all according to the constraints defined in the problem,
+and at the end appends the distance between the starting and final states
+to a list.

+This list gets populated during numerous iterations that are run.
+In my case
+I did 1000 such iterations.
+During each iteration I incrementally updated the
+mean and at the end of all iterations for a particular number of steps(like 16)
+I calculated the standard deviation.

+The same process was repeated for some other number of steps, say 64.